kmpf/uap-docker/uap/docker-uap.README.md

 Welcome to the uap Test Container
 =================================

 This container is meant to be used as a hands-on experience of uap.
+You can find the uap code repository at https://github.com/yigbt/uap and the documentation at https://readthedocs.org/projects/uap/.

 If you start the container via one of the `make docker-run-*` commands, the container will get removed as you leave it.
 This means downloaded or processed data will be lost after logging out of the container!

 Installed Bioinformatic Tools
 -----------------------------

-It contains installations of the following tools:
+The uap test container contains installations of the following tools:

 Tool     | Version | Path to Executable
 -------- | ------- | ------------------